Thank you for subscribing

 man taking photo of car accident damage

-Photographs are useful to record damage.
+Photographs are useful to record damage after a minor car accident as occurred.
 Image: Getty

 Contact the police if necessary